osagiefe/kubernetes-minikube/command2.md

 # Error Type 2:
 If a buggy application is built and saved to Dockerhub and such image is deployed with kebernetes a resulting common error message type is "crashloopbackoff"

+## Error OOMKilled
+When there is memory leakage
  =====================================================